 IFRS 12 applies to entities that have an interest in a subsidiary, a joint arrangement, an associate or an unstructured entity.
-This new standard is effective for annual periods beginning January 1, 2013 with earlier application permitted.
+The standard carries forward existing disclosures and also introduces significant additional disclosure that address the nature of, and risks associated with, an entity's interests in other entities.
+This new standard is effective for annual periods beginning on or after January 1, 2013.